Is ERP software still up to date?

 Reach your destination quickly and precisely

-Modern software is often developed in cooperation with its users.
-Following the lean idea, the user is confronted with the application very early on.
-He should feel comfortable and find his way around without the need for extensive explanations.
-Functionally, these solutions mostly concentrate on a section or a company area.
-This is how sophisticated, sometimes highly specialized tools are created and created.
-An important if not the most important part is the user interface (UI).
-After all, it is the specialized users who should be picked up according to their specialization in order to decide on the software.
+Modern software is often developed in co-operation with its users.
+In line with the lean concept, the user is confronted with the application at a very early stage.
+They should feel comfortable and find their way around without the need for extensive explanations.
+In terms of functionality, these solutions usually focus on one section or one area of the company.
+This is how sophisticated, sometimes highly specialised tools are created.
+An important, if not the most important part is the user interface (UI).
+After all, it is the specialised users who should be picked up according to their specialisation in order to decide in favour of the software.

-A lot of good, innovative software comes onto the market in this way.
-This is of course perfectly tailored to the respective target audience.
+A lot of good innovative software comes onto the market in this way.
+Of course, this is then perfectly tailored to the respective target audience.

 ERP systems want everything